 Whether online or off, companies must be truthful when making marketing claims.
 Being honest, however, is not enough.
 Companies must also have objective evidence to back up claims made for products.
-A recent FTC enforcement action involving Skechers is a lesson for other companies in this regard.
+Skechers’ truth in advertising lesson should be a wake-up call on this topic for all companies.

 Skechers has always fancied itself a company providing cutting edge products.
 The line of “Shape Up” shoes certainly added to this idea.
 When the shoes came out, there were ads placed to and fro across the web promoting them.
 It often seemed like you couldn’t visit a page on any site without seeing a celebrity hocking the shoes.
 In each, there was the suggestion that the shoes provided health benefits in the form of shapely legs and, perhaps, weight loss.

 Well, it turns out there was a problem.

 Skechers new offerings didn’t actually help you shape up your legs or lose weight.
 In fact, they were just weird looking shoes.
 The health claims may have made for a great marketing campaign, but the complete lack of truth in the claims soon started resulting in consumer complaints.
 These complaints spurred the Federal Trade Commission into action.

 The “FTC” enforces consumer laws.
 One of its pet peeves is when companies pursue deceptive claims in their advertisements.
 In the case of Skechers, the lack of backing for the claims was such that the FTC brought down the hammer on the company.
 It was forced to kill the marketing campaign and was also required to offer up to $40 million dollars in refunds to consumers unhappy with the shoes.